 Nickel-metal hydride batteries are more attractive than nickel-cadmium batteries, but they even have some improvements compared to nickel-cadmium batteries. one among the most important improvements is that NiMH does much less damage to the environment.

 Their biggest advantage is capacity. thanks to the upper energy density, sometimes the capacity is 2 or 3 times that of NiCd batteries.
-Like NiCd batteries, NiMH batteries also are sensitive to improper storage and charging conditions. they’re lighter than NiCd batteries and cheaper than lithium batteries.
+Like NiCd batteries, NiMH power tool batteries also are sensitive to improper storage and charging conditions. they’re lighter than NiCd batteries and cheaper than lithium batteries.
 However, NiMH batteries are very sensitive to storage and charging conditions, and wish to be properly stored and maintained to increase their service life.
 Unlike NiCd batteries, NiMH batteries are more sensitive to high and low temperatures. an honest rule of thumb is to store and use them between 33°F and 103°F.

 If you are doing not use nickel-metal hydride batteries or are during a deep discharge state, nickel-metal hydride batteries will suffer more damage than nickel-cadmium batteries.
 Their lifetime and storage capacity are going to be shortened. a bit like nickel-cadmium batteries, they ought to be charged at 70% capacity, but deep discharge is performed every three months to avoid memory effects.

 Cycle life depends on storage and maintenance, but can reach the lifetime of nickel-cadmium batteries

 Fast charging time Medium maintenance, usually deep discharge every 3 months.

 If properly maintained, its memory effect is worse than NiCd batteries.